pbs-assess/gfsynopsis/paper/pices-abstract.md

 left the majority of such data unreported.
 To address this, we developed an automated data-synopsis report for 113 groundfish species in Pacific Canadian waters.
-Our report includes visualizations of temporal trends and spatial distributions of commercial catches and survey indices, and data on age-length frequencies, maturity, and growth, presented in a standardized format for each species.
+Our report includes visualizations of temporal trends and spatial distributions of commercial catches and survey indices, and data on age and length frequencies, maturity, and growth, presented in a standardized format for each species.
 The report facilitates discussions on stock-assessment and survey-program prioritization, increases transparency about our data holdings,